Serving West Palm Beach, Boca Raton, Port St. Lucie and South Florida 561-658-1789

 Nobody wants to file for bankruptcy.
 It is often done as a last resort because it is often seen as a negative mark on your record.
 People who know you filed for bankruptcy will undoubtedly gossip about you or, at the very least, think differently about you.

 Even though more and more people are filing for bankruptcy as inflation increases rapidly and the cost of living becomes unaffordable, bankruptcy still has a stigma attached to it.
-Because of this, many working folk are concerned about what will happen if their employer finds out that they have filed for bankruptcy.
+Because of this, many employees are concerned about what will happen if their employer finds out that they have filed for bankruptcy.
 Will they lose their job?

-There is one caveat to this, though.
+There is one caveat to this though.
 If you have a bad credit score and are applying to a job that requires a security clearance or expects you to work with money (such as an accountant or other job in finance), it could negatively impact your chances of getting a job.
 And bankruptcies are often tied to low credit scores.

-You should be informed when this happens, though.
+You should be informed when this happens though.
 Under the Fair Credit Reporting Act, companies who use your credit information for credit, insurance, or employment purposes must notify the consumer when an adverse action is taken based on the credit reports.
-So, if an employer rejects your application because of your past bankruptcy, a 500 credit score, or multiple collection accounts, you should be made aware.
+So if an employer rejects your application because of your past bankruptcy, a 500 credit score, or multiple collection accounts, you should be made aware.

-But you should be made aware even before the credit check takes place.
-When a potential employer checks your credit, you will have to sign a form granting them permission first, so it should not be a secret.
+But you should be made aware even before the credit check takes place. a potential employer checks your credit, you will have to sign a form granting permission first, so it should not be a secret.
 If you are told that the company will do a background check, ask what that check includes.

 If you know your credit is poor or you have filed for bankruptcy, be prepared to explain the situation.
-Convince the employer that you are not financially irresponsible and are making strides toward improving your financial situation.
+Reassure the employer that you are not financially irresponsible and are making strides toward improving your financial situation.

 Contact Our West Palm Beach Bankruptcy Attorney Today